paulinashakirova/photography/README.md

 1. Use that query to finish the endpoints in `/routes/users.js`.
 1. Test your endpoints using Postman.
 1. Call the endpoints from the front end.

+## Ask to Germinal
+1. In "routes" folder I have two files: "index.js" and "users.js".
+Do I need both of them?
+2.